On this page

 RN to BSN Programs

 Many RNs start out with their associate degree and get into the workforce quickly.
-If they want better opportunities for advancement, earning the BSN can help.
-This program is for those who are already working in the field but want to earn their bachelor’s degree to improve their prospects.
+But if they want better opportunities for advancement later on, they might need a bachelor’s degree.
+This program is for those who are already working in the field but want to earn their bachelor’s degree to improve their chances for advancement and professional growth.

 Examples of Philadelphia Nursing Schools with this Program